ATTX-project/ontology-service/README.md

-## SHACL Validation Service
+## Ontology Validation Service

-The service makes use of The service makes use of https://github.com/TopQuadrant/shacl/
+The service makes use of Jena API for working with ontolgies.

 In order to start the service
 ```